FreeFlarum/freeflarum.com/docs/how-to/extensions/bbcode.md

 > ---

 !!! quote "About"
     Allows posts to be formatted with [BBCode](https://en.wikipedia.org/wiki/BBCode).
-Doesn't require any extra setup.
+Doesn't contain any extra settings and is enabled by default.
+We highly recommend to keep this extension enabled, as many extensions rely on this one.

 !!! note "BBCode usage:"
       - **Bold text** | `[b]Bold text[/b]`